 Yaxchilan Pier: Yaxchilan has a small pier where visitors disembark and re embark on the way back to Frontera Corozal.

 Best Visited by Organized Tour: Yaxchilan is close to Bonampak and Palenque, and tours offer the opportunity for visitors to travel from Palenque to Yaxchilan via nearby Bonampak as part of a day trip to these sites.
 Bonampak and Yaxchilan are situated along the frontier highway with Guatemala, Highway 307.
 Highway 307 must NOT be traveled on after dark.
 Tours begin early in the morning and return to Palenque by dusk; if you are traveling independently be sure you follow the same schedule.
-See Practical Information, below for more details and links to tours.
+See Yaxchilan Essentials, below for more details and links to tours.

 Opening Days & Times: 7 Days a week; 8 am to 5 pm.
 Modest admission charges apply and there are concessions for students, children and seniors.
 On Sundays, admission is free for Mexican citizens and foreign residents (with proof of residency).

 Local Tours: Due to their remote locations, Yaxchilan and Bonampak are best visited as part of an organized tour.
 Tours and activities are organized and run by well-established, professional and fully-insured operators who can help you to get the most from a visit to these archaeological sites.
+Contact Mexperience to arrange your customized tour of the area

 Photography & Video: A permit is required if you want to use a tripod to take photographs at the archaeological site.
 A small fee is made for the use of hand-held video equipment.
 Read the section on Mexperience Mexico Essentials about Video & Photography at archaeological sites in Mexico.